Information on Module Exams

 -

-Start of registration: 12 weeks before the KLIPS examination date or the official paper/ portfolio deadline
+Start of registration: 12 weeks before the KLIPS examination date or the official paper/portfolio deadline

 -

-End of registration: 6 weeks before the KLIPS examination date or the official paper/ portfolio deadline
+End of registration: 6 weeks before the KLIPS examination date or the official paper/portfolio deadline

 -

-Start of de-registration: 12 weeks before the KLIPS examination date or the official paper/ portfolio deadline
+Start of de-registration: 12 weeks before the KLIPS examination date or the official paper/portfolio deadline

 -

-End of de-registration: 2 weeks before the KLIPS examination date or the official paper/ portfolio deadline
+End of de-registration: 2 weeks before the KLIPS examination date or the official paper/portfolio deadline

 Please also note that the KLIPS examination date for oral exams is only a stand-in that we need for technical purposes.
-It determines the registration and de-registration deadlines, but it does not determine the actual date of your oral exam, which is determined by your instructor, either via the scheduler or some other means.
-The due dates for the list of primary sources (Leselisten) and thesis statements (Thesenpapiere) you have to submit in preparation for regular oral exams are determined by your actual exam date (not the KLIPS examination date).
-The official paper and portfolio deadlines at the ES I are March 15 for the winter term and September 15 for the summer term.
+It determines the official registration and de-registration deadlines, but it does not determine the actual date of your oral exam, which is determined by your instructor, either via the scheduler or some other means.
+The due dates for the list of primary sources (Leselisten, for both B.A. and M.A. exams) and thesis statements (Thesenpapiere, only for M.A. exams) you have to submit in preparation for regular oral exams are determined by your actual exam date (not the KLIPS examination date).

 Essay (Portfolio), B.A.
+(EM 1)

 If you have to complete a portfolio, you have the choice between 5 different types of tasks.
 You can...